 Michael J. Melarkey was a partner in the law firm of Avansino, Melarkey, Knobel, Mulligan & McKenzie for more than 35 years until the firm’s merger in 2015 with McDonald, Carano and Wilson, a statewide Nevada law firm (MCW).
 Following the merger, Mr. Melarkey was named Of Counsel with MCW.
 Mr. Melarkey is a trustee of the Bretzlaff Foundation, the Robert S. and Dorothy J. Keyser Foundation, the Roxie and Azad Joseph Foundation and the Edwin L. Wiegand Foundation.
 He is Vice President of Miami Oil Producers, Inc. and from 2015 until 2017 held management positions and ownership interests in the Pioneer Crossing Casino in Fernley, Nevada, the Pioneer Crossing Casino in Dayton, Nevada, and the Pioneer Crossing Casino in Yerington, Nevada.
 He also serves as a director of numerous mutual funds, including eight registered investment companies advised by Gabelli Funds, LLC, five registered investment companies advised by Keeley-Teton Advisors, LLC, and seven registered investment companies advised by Teton Advisors, Inc.

 Robert L. Boughner is a Senior Partner with Global Market Advisors, an international hospitality and gaming advisory firm.
 He has more than 30 years of executive management and board-level experience in highly regulated industries, including casino gaming and financial services.
 He retired from Boyd Gaming Corporation in August 2016, most recently serving as Executive Vice President and Chief Business Development Officer.
 During various phases of his 40-year career with Boyd, Mr. Boughner’s roles included primary accountability for new market expansion, top line and profit margin growth and optimization of significant administrative and business processes.
-He continues as a member of Boyd’s board of directors where he has served since 1996.
-Mr. Boughner served as an independent director on boards of subsidiaries of Western Alliance Bancorporation, including Bank of Nevada and Western Alliance Bank.
+Mr. Boughner served as a director of Boyd from 1996 until 2021 and he served as an independent director on boards of subsidiaries of Western Alliance Bancorporation, including Bank of Nevada and Western Alliance Bank.
 Mr. Boughner is involved in various educational, philanthropic, and civic organizations.

 José A. Cárdenas has been Senior Vice President and General Counsel for Arizona State University (ASU) since January 2009.
 From 1982 through 2008, Mr. Cárdenas was a partner in the Phoenix-based law firm of Lewis and Roca.
 He became the firm’s managing partner in 1999 and chairman in 2003.
 Mr. Cárdenas has been admitted to practice law in Arizona, California, the Ninth Circuit Court of Appeals, and the United States Supreme Court and is a member of various bar associations, including the Hispanic National Bar Association.
 Mr. Cárdenas serves on the boards of directors of ASU affiliated and related entities, such as the ASU Foundation, and was a director of Swift Transportation Company until 2017.
 He is a past chairman of the boards of Greater Phoenix Leadership, Valley of the Sun United Way, the Translational Genomics Research Institute, and O’Connor House, and is a trustee of the Virginia G. Piper Charitable Trust.